hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

                                  If set to an empty string, the currently active one is reused.
     4. "operatorKey"           (string, optional) The operator BLS private key associated with the registered operator public key.
-                                 If not specified, or set to an empty string, then this command must be performed on the active masternode with the corresponding operator key.
+                                 If not specified, or set to an empty string, then this command must be performed on the active gamemaster with the corresponding operator key.
     Result:
     "txid"                        (string) The transaction id.
     ```